awilli1186/wee-website/content/generator/config/config.md

 "enhanceTypography": true
 ```

----code|label:Remove Index---
+---code|label:Indexes---

-This will remove index.html from any injected links.
+This will remove index.html from any path references.
+This should be used in conjunction with web server rewrite rules.

 ```javascript
 "removeIndex": true
 ```

----code|label:Remove Trailing Slashes---
+---code|label:Trailing Slashes---

-Similar to removeIndex, this will remove trailing slashes from any injected links.
+Similar to removeIndex, this will remove trailing slashes from any output paths.

 ```javascript
 "removeTrailingSlashes": true